Student loan repayment can be a pain, but there are a few good reasons why student loans are good debt.

 Taking out a student loan can be a great idea if you need income in order to attend school.
 However, it’s important to understand what kind of loan you will be getting.
 There are different options when it comes to student loans:

 - Federal student loans.
 These are the loans offered by the government.
-The amounts are based off the annual cost to attend after including parent’s contributions and other aid.
+The amounts are based on the annual cost to attend after including parents’ contributions and other aid.
 These loans can be subsidized or unsubsidized.
 You do not have to start repaying on a student loan until after you graduate.

 - Private student loans.
 These are loans offered privately by banks and other lenders.
 These loans tend to have higher interest rates than federal loans, and you usually have to pay on them right away, as soon as you receive your loan payment.

 Federal student loans tend to have lower, fixed interest rates, which can make repayment easier.
 Depending on your career path, there are options in which you can seek loan forgiveness.
 A federal student loan can be forgiven under the Public Service Loan Program and the Teacher Loan Forgiveness Program.
 It varies as to how much is forgiven.